bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 Example
 ~~~~~~~

-Let's create an example application with a single Jupyter slider that logs its
+For example, try building an application with a single Jupyter slider that logs its
 adjustments to the console:

 1. Start by constructing a widget and configuring an observer: